hiAndrewQuinn/hugo-plain-theme/README.md

 hugo server -D
 ```

-I don't recommend it, because there are giant otherwise-useless GIFs in here you could probably do without.
-But it's an option if you want it - and a good way to dip your toes into the weird world of `git submodule`.

-There is **one big benefit** to using this as a submodule, however - and that's that it actually comes with **HTML comments in the rendered pages** to let you know exactly which layouts were pulled in, where.
+There is **one big benefit** to using this as a submodule - and that's that it actually comes with **HTML comments in the rendered pages** to let you know exactly which layouts were pulled in, where.

 So, for example, when I use this theme to build out [`build-100-websites.fun`](https://build-100-websites.fun), I can open the source code of any page generated with this theme and see comments for where the layouts begin and end: